 Turkey borders with Greece, Bulgaria, Georgia, Armenia, Azerbaijan (via the exclave of Nakhichevan), Iran, Iraq and Syria.
 The border with Armenia is closed.

 Each of these countries has its own visa policy.
-Depending on your nationality, you may need a visa or may not even be allowed to cross the border.
+Depending on your nationality, you may need a visa or even not be allowed to cross the border.
 We strongly recommend contacting your Ministry of Foreign Affairs in advance to find out if you can enter any particular country in the region.
-Generally speaking, Greece, Bulgaria and Georgia are the most accessible neighbors of Turkey, but the ability to cross any particular border still depends on your citizenship and the visa policy of a particular country.
+Generally speaking, Greece, Bulgaria and Georgia are Turkey's most accessible neighbors, but the ability to cross any particular border still depends on your citizenship and the visa policy of a particular country.

 Most Governments and international institutions strongly recommend refraining from any non-essential travel to Syria and Iraq, as military conflicts continue in both countries.

 The most popular type of car in Turkey is economy, followed by compact and mini.

 Turkey is a mountainous country, so if you plan to drive outside of major cities, some areas can be challenging, and choosing a larger rental may be a good choice.